fwoodruff/Chess/README.md

 * Minimax based move search (evidence of work in progress for static exchange evaluation and quiescence searches).
 * Full chess rules including stalemates, castling, promotions to all piece types, en passant, insufficient material, no castling through check, rule of three, fifty-move rule, and an undo function.
-* C++17 with awareness of opportunities for C++20 improvements (e.g. constexpr std::vector)
+* C++17 with awareness of opportunities for C++20 improvements (e.g. constexpr std::vector, std::popcount)

-I made a few design choices to teach myself some language technique or pattern, but where a simpler approach might have been more effective.
+Some design choices are to teach myself a language or hardware technique or pattern where a simpler approach would have been more effective.